pentandra/lifepreserver/content/blog/opening-knowledge/index.markdown

 enjoyable to read, and don't seem like they were very enjoyable to write in the first place.
 Please don't misunderstand.
 There _is_ a place for well-written prose!
 But situations exist, especially in research, that are not a good fit for the medium.
-It's fine to add prose on top of the discoveries, but intricate prose should not be required to share the nuts and bolts of _knowledge creation_.
+Prose can be added on top of the research like icing on a cake, but intricate prose should not be required to share the nuts and bolts of _knowledge creation_.
 Beyond that, our systems of citations are rooted in a two-dimensional world, and have not been able grow beyond this limitation.
 Footnotes seem to be the best tool that we currently have to describe the connections between pieces of information, but are lousy at preserving the context and meaning of those connections.
 There are huge opportunities here to improve the quality of the research experience.

-In general, we want to change how research is done and perceived.
 Research is currently assumed to be the domain of the scholarly elite.
 [In the future], we see research as part of the everyday life of many types of people, from many different backgrounds, contributing to the world's knowledge in many different ways.
 You don't need to be a PhD to contribute meaningfully to the progress of knowledge!
+Some people know the right questions to ask, and other people are better at finding answers.
 Everyone knows different things and can bring a unique perspective to a question.
+In general, we want to change how research is done and perceived.
 We are creating a research counterculture.
-You could compare what we are doing to the World Wide Web.
-In the early <span class="oldstyle">90</span>'s, the Web was the domain of technical academics.
+You could compare what we are trying to achieve to the World Wide Web.
+In the early
+<span class="oldstyle">90</span>'s, the Web was the domain of technical
+academics.
 Now the Web is cool, and everyone seems to be on the Web in some form or fashion.
 Anyone can become a web developer, blogger, or contribute something in some way, without anyone else's permission.
-Anyone—a curious student to a university scholar or a seasoned entrepreneur to an aspiring researcher in a third-world country to a professional genealogist—should be able to share their journey of discovery in a simple, open way.
-This mechanism should be simple enough to track basic questions and answers, and should scale well enough to handle complex, data-intensive research, such as studying heavy particle collisions in the <a href="#fig:alice">Large Hadron Collider</a> at CERN.
+Anyone—a curious student to a professional scholar or a seasoned entrepreneur to an aspiring researcher in a third-world country—should be able to share their journey of discovery in a simple, open way.
+This mechanism should be simple enough to track basic questions and answers, and should be flexible enough to handle complex, data-intensive research, such as studying heavy particle collisions in the <a href="#fig:alice">Large Hadron Collider</a> at CERN.
 It needs to open doors for collaboration within a research field and bridge fields of knowledge that have traditionally been isolated.
 We need something that allows anyone to publish every bit of the journey, from the most random piece of evidence to the most profound analysis in real time, as the research is progressing.
 And all this research needs to be accessible not only to people, but to machines as well.
 {: .conclusion }

 <figure id="fig:alice" class="img" property="schema:image" resource="#alice" typeof="schema:ImageObject">